-US approves first new type of flu drug in 2 decades
+U.S. approves first new type of flu drug in 2 decades

 The government on Wednesday approved Xofluza, a new drug that can reduce severity and shorten duration of flu symptoms after one just dose.
 It comes after a brutal flu season last year and just ahead of the brunt of this winter's flu season.

-TRENTON, N.J.
-(AP) — U.S. health regulators have approved the first new type of flu drug in two decades.
+TRENTON, N.J. — U.S. health regulators have approved the first new type of flu drug in two decades.

 Wednesday’s approval of Xofluza for people age 12 and older comes ahead of the brunt of this winter’s flu season.